mozilla-spidermonkey/spidermonkey.dev/port-proposal-template.md

 This is a template for you to fill out **before** writing a port.
 If you write a port without filling out this form, please do not be surprised if we reject it.

-Once this form is filled, post it on the [spidermonkey discourse](https://discourse.mozilla.org/c/spidermonkey/551) for discussion, or email your contacts on the SpiderMonkey team.
+Once this form is filled, post it on the [spidermonkey discourse](https://discourse.mozilla.org/c/spidermonkey/551) for discussion, or email it to your contacts on the SpiderMonkey team.

 ## Overall impact of the Port